KyTDK/Moderator-Bot/docs/faq.md

 Settings are stored through the standard guild settings API (`modules/utils/mysql`).
 Update them the same way you manage other feature toggles.

+Guild moderators can also toggle the feature directly inside Discord with the `/faq enable` command (Manage Messages permission required).
+Pass `enabled: true` to turn responses on, or `enabled: false` to disable them.

 ---

 ## Redis Command Stream